 Understanding the Problem Context

-For instance, if you are scheduling events that occur at regular intervals, knowing the LCM will tell you when those events will coincide.
+Take this case: if you are scheduling events that occur at regular intervals, knowing the LCM will tell you when those events will coincide.
 If you're dividing items into equal groups, the LCM will help you determine the minimum number of items needed to make the groups without any leftovers.

 Choosing the Right Method

 Different methods for finding the LCM are suitable for different situations.
 For small numbers, listing multiples can be quick and straightforward.
-However, for larger numbers, the prime factorization method or the GCD formula is more efficient.
+Still, for larger numbers, the prime factorization method or the GCD formula is more efficient.

 Common Mistakes to Avoid